northwestcoder/terraform-satori-audit-export/README.md

 gcloud projects create satori-audit-exports --name="Satori Audit Exports Terraform"
 ```

-4. In your command terminal, run the following to switch to this project for gcloud:
+4. In your command terminal, run the following to switch to this project for gcloud.
 ```
 gcloud config set project satori-audit-exports
 ```